admin-ch/CovidCertificate-Apidoc/README.md

 ## Certificate data

 3 types of covid certificate can be produced: vaccination, test or recovery.
 One covid certificate contains only one type.
-The personal data are common to all certificate.
-The other data are specific to the type of certificate.
+The personal data are common to all covid certificates.
+The other data are specific to the type of certificate..

 ### Personal data